 Under the state’s family law, a judge prioritizes the child’s best interests when determining physical and legal custody.
 Alabama’s policy strives to allow children to have frequent and continuing contact with parents who have shown an ability to act in the best interest of their children.
 A judge encourages parents to share in the rights and responsibilities of raising their children after separation or divorce.

-The state law requires the court in every custody case to consider joint custody, but the court may award any form of custody they determine serves the best interest of the child.
-In cases where there is a history of domestic violence, abuse, neglect, or criminal activity, a judge may grant sole physical and/or legal custody to support the child’s well-being.
+The state law requires the court in every custody case to consider joint custody, but the court may award any form of custody they determine serves the child's best interest.
+A judge may grant sole physical and/or legal custody to support the child’s well-being in cases with a history of domestic violence, abuse, neglect, or criminal activity.

 Benefits of Hiring a Reputable Child Custody Attorney

-Are you looking for a compassionate child custody attorney in Huntsville or its surrounding areas?
+Are you seeking a compassionate child custody attorney in Huntsville or surrounding areas?
 Contact Rebekah L. Graham & Associates today at (256) 792-6075 to schedule a consultation.

 Disclaimer